CirclePeople/osu-list/README.md

 ### API libraries

+###### ⚠ These libraries are maintained by the community, and may have minor differences from the official API.
+Your mileage may vary.

 | Library                                                           | Language   | Description/Notes                                                                     |
 | ----------------------------------------------------------------- | ---------- | ------------------------------------------------------------------------------------- |
 | [aiosu](https://github.com/niceaesth/aiosu)                       | python     | Async python library for interacting with the osu!
 API.                               |